mykwillis/organiq-docs-tessel/docs/cli.md

 # Command Line Interface

-The `organiq` package includes a Command Line Interface that can be used to interact manage the local development server and initialize configuration files.
+The `organiq` package includes a Command Line Interface that can be used to manage the local development server and initialize configuration files.

 ### Useful Commands